-- 1) Apply online: You will need to set up an account in order to submit an application.
+- 1) Apply online: You will need to set up an account to submit an application.
 Make sure to attach all required documents to your online application.
-It will ask for your documents after you e-sign. https://mymdthink.maryland.gov - 2) Apply in person: Call before you go to check their hours and appointment requirements and to make sure they are seeing people in person.
+It will ask for your documents after you e-sign. https://mymdthink.maryland.gov - 2) Apply in person: Call before you go to check their hours and appointment requirements.
 Bring all required documents. - 3) Mail in: You can mail your completed application to your local OHEP office.
 Make sure to mail in copies of all of the required documents.
-Make a copy of your application and documents for yourself to keep before you mail it in to your OHEP office.

-- 4) Email in: You can email your completed application to your local OHEP office.
+Make a copy of your application and documents for yourself to keep before you mail it in to your OHEP office. - 4) Email in: You can email your completed application to your local OHEP office.
 Make sure to attach all required documents to the email you send. - 5) Drop Boxes: You can drop off your completed application and all required documents into a secure drop box found at your local OHEP.
 Make a copy of your application and documents for yourself to keep before you drop your information off in a drop box at your local OHEP.